BoostLine Powering More Racers With Expanded Rod Lineup!

 Since BoostLine’s initial launch, the usual suspects like GM’s LS family of small-block V8s, Toyota 2JZ, big-block Chevy, and Subaru EJ20/EJ25 engines have proven to the be the front runners in terms of popularity, along with Ford’s Modular V8s.

-Now BoostLine is ready for Phase Two.
+Now BoostLine is well into subsequent phases.
 “We started considering all the other applications we wanted to do – stuff we couldn’t do the first time around,” he says.
 “So for instance, we added the next two most popular sizes for big-block Chevy, and for Ford we added four sizes altogether.
 Our manufacturing processes are really up to speed now, so we can be quicker with development and production this time around.
 With each iteration, the process gets more efficient.”